bentalebahmed/Citroen-Peugeot-RT6-car-radio-display-config-via-MiraScripts/README.md

   - "user _ #.dat" (Where # = 1-4) settings, volume, treble, bass, etc.
   - "user_com.dat": common font settings and others.
   - "user_config.dat": various system configurations (where the configurations of the RT6 related to your car are located).
+- Now you need to delete a file called "System Volume Information" that is created by Windows and it will cause the process to fail, as the RT6 will check for the files, so any missing or additional file will cause a failure. to delete this file, either search online how to do so, or use